Scouting in North West England: Waddecar Scout Activity Centre

 Waddecar Scout Activity Centre (formerly Waddecar Scout Camp) is located in the Forest of Bowland, Lancashire.
 The site has a large number of woodland pitches, as well as fields, allowing almost one thousand Scouts to camp communally.
 There are also a number of buildings offering indoor accommodation.

 Waddecar has several buildings that can be hired out by Scout groups and other youth organisations.
 These include Helme Lodge and Jubilee Base.
 It also has several large areas for pitching tents, including the Training Field and Bill's Meadow.
 The site also offers a number of activities, including abseiling, climbing, an obstacle course, archery, cycle hire, and an air rifle shooting range.

 The site has a Scouting Museum in a building designed by Roy Fisher.

 West Lancashire Scout Association District Campsites

 As well as the larger County activity centres listed above, smaller centres are owned and run by Scout Districts.
 Mowbreck Campsite is run by Blackpool District.
 Fylde District has an Activity Barn at its District HQ.
 Lonsdale District has two activity centres: the T.W.
 Helme Memorial Activity Centre at Littledale and the SilverHelme Activity Centre.

 Gang Shows

 Chorley Capers Scouts and Guides Gang Show

 The Chorley Capers is a Gang Show held at St Michael's High School in Chorley, West Lancashire.
-Scouts, Guides and leaders from both organisations are welcome to perform on stage in musical-style fashion.
+Scouts, Guides and leaders from both organisations perform on stage in musical-style fashion.
 In 2019, Chorley Capers was recorded for the first time in 5 years and by a Young Person in a Youth Media Team for the first time in any gang show.
 The show operates yearly and usually performs in spring time.